Quotes #17: The Eternal Conflict: Famous Quotes on Religion and Science

 "I'm a scientist.
 We don't talk about the spirit.

-after eight hundred years, gathered up its halters, thumb screws, and
+Therefore the Church, after eight hundred years, gathered up its halters,

-firebrands, and set about its holy work in earnest.
-She worked hard at
+thumb screws, and firebrands, and set about its holy work in earnest.
+She

-it night and day during nine centuries and imprisoned, tortured, hanged,
+worked hard at it night and day during nine centuries and imprisoned,

-and burned whole hordes and armies of witches, and washed the Christian
+tortured, hanged, and burned whole hordes and armies of witches, and washed

-world clean with their foul blood.
-Then it was discovered that there was
+the Christian world clean with their foul blood.
+Then it was discovered that

-no such thing as witches, and never had been.… There are no witches.
-The
+there was no such thing as witches, and never had been.… There are no witches.

-because religion makes men virtuous.
-So I am told; I have not noticed it...
+attack religion, because religion makes men virtuous.
+So I am told; I have not

-You find this curious fact, that the more intense has been the religion
+noticed it...
+You find this curious fact, that the more intense has been the

 greater has been the cruelty and the worse has been the state of affairs."

-say it conflicts with the Bible.
-Next they say it had been discovered
+stages.
+First, people say it conflicts with the Bible.
+Next they say it had

-was regarded as a sin because it avoided the biblical curse pronounced
+anesthetics in childbirth was regarded as a sin because it avoided the

-to feel that you have a kind of elder brother who will stand by you in
+the wish to feel that you have a kind of elder brother who will stand by you

 - fear of the mysterious, fear of defeat, fear of death.
 Fear is the